-Currently, Mr. Bajnai is working as the Chairman of the Global Advisory Board of Campbell Lutyens, the leading global private funds advisor, and placement agent.
+Currently, Mr. Bajnai is working as the Chairman of the Advisory Board and Global Head of Infrastructure of Campbell Lutyens, the leading global private funds advisor, and placement agent.

 From mid-2017, Mr. Bajnai has been selected as a member of the Investment Committee of the European Fund for Strategic Investments (EFSI), the decision making the body of the 315bn Euro „Juncker plan for Europe”.

 He is also a member of the Supervisory Board of Meridiam Infrastructure.

 He was also the Group Chief Operating Officer/Directeur Général of Meridiam Infrastucture, the leading global investor and long-term asset manager of Greenfield public infrastructure projects in Paris.

 Between 2009 and 2010, Mr. Bajnai served as Prime Minister of the Republic of Hungary, leading the crisis management government without party affiliation.
 Prior to this, in 2006 he was appointed Government Commissioner in charge of the National Development Plan; then Minister of Local Government and later Minister of National Development and Economic Affairs.